MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 ---
-title: "Premium auto capture for Sales Insights add-in for Dynamics 365 Sales | MicrosoftDocs"
+title: "Premium auto capture for Sales Insights | MicrosoftDocs"
-description: Premium auto capture for Sales Insights add-in for Dynamics 365 Sales.
+description: "Use the premium auto capture to provide suggestions on creating new contacts along with capturing activities related to your emails and meetings."
 keywords:
 ms.date: 01/31/2020
 ms.custom: